CIEL

 A place that inspires the imagination and joie de vivre of Royan in the 1950s, perfect for year-round living, vacationing, and open to new projects.

-As the architect of the reconstruction, Mialet redesigned Royan with simple, functional architecture.
+As the architect of the Reconstruction, Roger Mialet redesigned Royan with simple, functional architecture.